d2l-ai/d2l-en/chapter_preface/index.md

-one where we implement everything from scratch, relying only on the NumPy interface and automatic differentiation, and another, more practical example, where we write succinct code using Gluon.
+one where we implement everything from scratch, relying only on the NumPy interface and automatic differentiation, and another, more practical example, where we write succinct code using deep learning frameworks MXNet, PyTorch, and TensorFlow.
-Once we have taught you how some component works, we can just use the Gluon version in subsequent tutorials.
+Once we have taught you how some component works, we can just use the framework version in subsequent tutorials.

 ### Content and Structure